The V Neckline

 Off-The-Shoulder

 Much like its name, this neckline falls off the shoulder and like the Bataeu is great for brides looking to showcase their collarbones and shoulders.
-This is a very sexy look, take a look at style 69301 Nicolette and you’ll see exactly what we mean.
+This is a very sexy look.

 Now that you’re well informed about all the various necklines to choose from take a look around our site and use the helpful neckline filters.